Ovoda/Ovoda/README.md

 ### Hi there 👋

-- 🌱 I’m currently working with NestJs & ReactJS
+- 🌱 I’m currently working with the best of the best @ Starton.io
 - 💬 Ask me about anything
-- 📫 How to reach me: calide-n@student.42.fr
+- 📫 How to reach me: calixte@starton.io